MattiDragon/ExtendedDrawers/README.md

 ### Voiding mode
 If sneak clicked with a lava bucket, drawers will start voiding excess items

+### Hidden mode
+Hide icons on drawers to reduce lag or hide your valuables.
+Remember, anyone can change it.

 ## Upcoming and Potential Features
 Here are some features that are **not** in mod yet.
 Some may be added others may not.
 Features outside this list could also be added.